 - Additions: broccoli, mushrooms, spinach, bacon, ham, onions, artichoke, or other ingredients you choose

 If you use frozen vegetables, I recommend cooking them and letting them drain a bit before you add them.
 Otherwise, they will make your quiche watery.
 If you are adding bacon or other meats, make sure they are cooked first, too.

-- Prepare the piecrust and preheat the oven to 375 degrees.
+1. Prepare the pie crust and preheat the oven to 375 degrees.

-- Put the stuff from the bowl into the piecrust and put that on a baking sheet, so if it boils over it won’t mess up your oven.
+4. Spoon the mixture from the bowl into the pie crust and place that on a baking sheet, so if it boils over it won’t mess up your oven.

 Enjoy!
 Tonight, I am making broccoli–bacon quiche made with cheddar cheese.
 Yum!

 When we have extra eggs we eat lots of quiche-like dishes.
 I usually skip the crust, which is even easier 🙂